Oppo A9 2020: Display

-The Oppo A9 2020 features a 6.5-inch (165 mm) Multi-touch capacitive screen with 1600 by 720 pixels resolution.
-The new water drop notch with sunlight screen and blue shield display has a screen to body ratio of 89.0%.
+The Oppo A9 2020 features a 6.5-inch (165 mm) IPS LCD capacitive touchscreen with a resolution of 1600 x 720 pixels (HD+).
+It incorporates a "waterdrop" notch design and achieves a screen-to-body ratio of 89.0%.
+The display is also designed to improve visibility under direct sunlight and reduce blue light emissions for eye comfort.

 Battery

-The Oppo A9 2020 is equipped with a Non-removable 5000 mAh Li-Po battery This ultra battery is featured with reverse charging capability.
+The Oppo A9 2020 is powered by a non-removable 5000 mAh Li-Po battery.
+The device supports reverse charging, allowing it to charge other devices via a wired connection.